These are the cheapest data plans you can buy in the U.S.

 MetroPCS: MetroPCS is owned by T-Mobile and operates on its network.
 No fixed contract required.

-- Cheapest family plan: $40/month/line for at least 2 and up to 5 lines
+- Cheapest family plan: $40/month for the first line and $25/month/line for up to 4 more lines

-- What's included: 30GB 4G LTE data/line/month, unlimited talk, text, 2G data, music streaming from select partners (may require monthly subscription), voicemail, visual voicemail, Wi-Fi calling
+- What's included: 6GB 4G LTE data/line/month, unlimited talk, text, 2G data, music streaming from select partners (may require monthly subscription), voicemail, visual voicemail, Wi-Fi calling

 Boost Mobile: Boost is owned by Sprint and operates on the Sprint network.
 No fixed contract required.